We will learn how to digitize a company logo in this lesson. It is intended for beginners and all steps are commented.

 Fig. 3.
 Rectified image.

-Move the crop lines close to edges of the logo.
-Crop lines have square handle in the middle to allow user to seize and move the crop line.
-You can use Transform and Zoom tools as well as the work area scroll bars to zoom in or out, and to scroll the work area in order place the crop lines precisely.
-Area that will be cut off is grayed.
+Drag the crop lines close to the edges of the logo.
+The crop lines have handles that allow the user to grab and move them.
+You can use the zoom tools as well as the work area sliders to zoom in or out and to pan the work area to precisely position the crop lines.

 Fig. 4.
 Logo bounded by the crop lines.